-I remember a time in my life when I was so overwhelmed I didn’t know how to break free.
+I remember a time in my life when I was so overwhelmed by my schedule, I didn’t know how to break free.

 I was so hellbent on controlling everything and everyone in my life that I struggled to delegate tasks.

 I felt busy all the time yet I didn’t seem to be getting any further ahead.
 I thought MY way was the ONLY way (of course!).

 As a result, my relationships with my husband and children suffered.
 And so did my health.

 I was mentally and emotionally exhausted from trying to keep the schedules of three other people, as well as my own to-do lists, events, goals and priorities straight in my head.
 Eventually, I realised I was becoming a disorganized person.

 I had read every life-changing book and tried every productivity and organisation app on the market.
 I’d even attempted to stick post-it notes around my house.
 That’s when I realized that trying to find a work life balance is BS because it doesn’t exist.
 We have ONE life to live – not one life with a work compartment and a life compartment!